There is more to golf than just hitting a ball.

 There is more to golf than fielding players.

 It takes a lot of people to support one of the the largest school teams in the state (especially when you are one of the smallest schools).
-The L.V.M.
-Teed-Off Tournament defrays many expenses: from golf shirts to golf bags, to new grips and old clubs, this organization is central to the successes of the team.
-The Lopez Island Golf Course allows the team to hold six matches every year, along with practices after school for all team members, whether or not their parents are club members.
+The Lopez Island Golf Club defrays many expenses: from golf shirts to golf bags, to new grips and old clubs, this organization is central to the successes of the team.
+The Lopez Island Golf Club allows the team to hold six matches every year, along with practices after school for all team members.
 The Lopez Island School District pays for all travel expenses and a coach stipend.
-Members of Lopez Island Golf Course and members of our community donate clubs, golf balls, and time to help equip, train, and supervise our team (Yes, we can use your old golf balls…).
+The Lopez Island Booster Club, members of the Lopez Island Golf Club, and other members of our community donate clubs, golf balls, and time to help equip, train, and supervise our team (Yes, we can use your old golf balls…).

 There is more to golf than getting a good score.